-You must be prompt and consistent when addressing ineffective behavior.
+You must be prompt and consistent when addressing ineffective employee behavior.

 The best way to do this is to utilize disciplinary procedures that are predictable, follow a logical sequence, and are easily adaptable to different circumstances.